-Current Projects; The Northern Real Farming Conference Food futures for North Lancashire will host a Northern Version of the Oxford real Farming Conference at the end of Sept 2020 Please contact me if you want details of this exciting conference.
+Current Projects; The Northern Real Farming Conference Food futures for North Lancashire hosted a very exciting conference as the Northern Version of the Oxford real Farming Conference at the end of Sept 2020.
+This was online and had 65 sessions and was attended by around 500 participants.
+To watch all the recordings go to the archives at northernrealfarming.org/schedule

 Resilient Food.
 As part of Food Futures for North Lancashire I have been working on the criteria that might be important to developing a resilient food system.
 See below for my talk Resilient_food_talk_lancaster_25jan_2020.pdf